vpon-sdk/vpon-sdk.github.io/ssp-introduction.md

 </script>
 ```

-As the name implies, the method `addCallback` takes three parameters to add a callback to specific actions, placement tag, method name, and your callback.
-This generatea a callback calling function `vponCallback` after `load`.
-In such
+As the name implies, the method `addCallback` takes three parameters to add a callback to specific actions, *placement tag*, *method name*, and your *callback*.

+In the example above, this generates a callback calling function `vponCallback` after `load` and decides whether ad empty by a placeholder with 1 for no ads and 0 for ad existed.

 # Result
 ---